Jain-Pranjal/JustLink/CONTRIBUTING.md

 ### Open a Pull Request

-- Open a pull request to the `master` branch of this repository.
+- Open a pull request to the `dev` branch of this repository.
 Provide a clear description of the changes you’ve made and any additional information.

 ---